sourcegraph/about/company/careers.md

 # Careers

 Join us on our mission to make it so everyone, in every community, in every country, and in every industry can create products using the best technology.
-Read our [Master Plan](https://about.sourcegraph.com/plan) to learn more about what we're building, and why it matters.
+Read [Sourcegraph strategy](strategy.md) to learn more about what we're building, and why it matters.

 ## Open positions